devflowinc/ruby-sdk/docs/ChunkGroupApi.md

 Update Group by Tracking ID

-Update Group by Tracking ID  Update a chunk_group with the given tracking id.
+Update a chunk_group with the given tracking id.
 Auth'ed user or api key must have an admin or owner role for the specified dataset's organization.

 ### Examples